Specialist Advance Care Directive Lawyers in Sydney NSW

 1

-We begin with a sensitive consultation to discuss your values, beliefs, and specific preferences for future medical care & treatment.
+We begin with a sensitive consultation to discuss your personal values, beliefs, & specific preferences for future medical care & treatment.

 2